 Office Standards Policy

-I am proud to represent over 70,000 people from the Wakefield constituency.
+I am proud to represent over 70,000 people from the Wakefield and Rothwell constituency.
 My casework service is supported by two members of staff.
 We’re a small team of dedicated staff who work hard to support as many people as possible, as quickly as possible.

 There are occasions when people may act out of character in times of trouble or distress.
 There may have been upsetting or distressing circumstances leading up to a constituent approaching my office.